Q: How do I Request a Book via WorldCat? Last Updated: Nov 26, 2019 Views: 465

 4.)
 Select Book from the column on the left.
 Select Print Book to narrow down your results even further.

 ***Please note that we are unable to borrow eBooks from other libraries at this time***

 5.)
 Choose your selection from the list.
 The next page will display details of your item (description, different editions available, libraries that carry it).
 If Hobart & William Smith does not own a copy, or if our copy is checked out, click on the blue Request Item through Interlibrary Loan button to proceed with your order:

 ***Books listed on Faculty Reserve are still technically available for checkout, so any ILL requests for such items will be canceled.
 Please make available time to come in and access these items, as most Reserves are "In-Library Use Only" and circulate for 3 hours.

 6.)
 After clicking the Request Item button, you'll be directed to the iLLiad login screen.
 New users will have to fill out a brief form:

 7.)
 Once logged in, the iLLiad Request form will appear with your item information copied over from WorldCat:

 9.)
-You will then be directed to view you "Outstanding Requests" (Unfilled) and their status:
+You will then be directed to view your "Outstanding Requests" (Unfilled) and their status:

 10.)
-Check back anytime to view status.
+Check back anytime to view your order's status.
 You will receive an email when your book arrives.